Benjamin D. Killeen

 Benjamin D. Killeen - 0000-0003-2511-7929 - benjamindkilleen - @bdkilleen

 A Ph.D.
-Student at Johns Hopkins University, I am a member of the Advanced Robotics and Computationally Augmented Environments (ARCADE) research group and the Computational Interaction and Robotics Laboratory (CIRL).
-My research interests include computer vision, reinforcement learning, and domain generalization, with a focus on applications in robotic manipulation, medical imaging, and clinician-centered surgical robotics.
+Student at Johns Hopkins University, I am interested in intelligent surgical systems based on explorative computer vision and deep reinforcement learning that directly improve patient outcomes.
+I am a member of the Advanced Robotics and Computationally Augmented Environments (ARCADE) research group and the Computational Interaction and Robotics Laboratory (CIRL).

 08/2019 - present